 It is often said that luck plays a big role in a person's success.
 What is less often said is that what a person does with their luck plays an even bigger role.

 In Shane Sutton's case, good fortune did not become apparent until he put the lessons he learned as a Cornwell Quality Tools district manager to use as a Cornwell dealer.

 Sutton had an opportunity to work in Cornwell management in between stints as a Cornwell dealer.
-Now, three years into his second “tour” as a Cornwell dealer, he has been more successful, thanks to the lessons he learned as district manager.
+Now, three years into his second "tour" as a Cornwell dealer, he has been more successful thanks to the lessons he learned as district manager.

 Like anyone in business, Sutton brought certain strengths to the dealer position, such as good interpersonal communication skills and extensive product knowledge.
-During his time as a district manager, he gained a greater understanding of areas where he himself needed to improve as a dealer.
+During his stint as a district manager, he gained a greater understanding of areas where he himself needed to improve as a dealer.